Read all about Sherwin Williams Naval, plus see 25 real homes that use it!

 1. Living Room in SW Naval Paint

 Talk about dramatic – but also serene!
-This living room is dark but elegant, and the white and brown accents help to lighten it up.
+This living room from Room for Tuesday is dark but elegant, and the white and brown accents help to lighten it up.

 2. Sherwin Williams Naval Upper Walls

 Bold?
 Dramatic?
 Gorgeous?
 Yes, yes, and yes!
 Naval is stunning against the white walls and trim and pops of brown and yellow in the decor shared here at It All Started With Paint.

 3. Built-Ins Painted Dark Navy

 Naval looks terrific on furniture too!
 In bright natural light, this color shows its beautiful navy qualities.
 It’s a rich blue, but it looks lighter and bluer in bright light than it does in low light.

-In a bright room like this one, Naval exudes luxury and serenity.
+In a bright room like this one from Construction 2 Style, Naval exudes luxury and serenity.

 4. Navy Master Bedroom Accent Wall

 I am feeling those coastal vibes in this bedroom from The Tarnished Jewel Blog!
 The dark wall is lovely against the white furnishings, and the pops of turquoise and pink brighten up the room.

 The low light in this bedroom, along with the grayed-out wood and greige accents, pull out the rich blue of this color.
 What a lovely and calm bedroom.

-With the light bouncing off of it, the paint looks grayed out.
+With the light bouncing off of it, the paint looks more like a blue-gray.
 You can see how the color in the shadowy areas is a true navy blue.
 The different blues in the decor tie everything together.

 7. Boy’s Room Celestial Navy Ceiling

 Well, Naval WAS inspired by the midnight sky, right?
-It seems fitting to be used as the color of the night sky in a child’s room like this one from Little Bits of Home, and it looks fantastic.
+It seems a fitting use of color to make naval the night sky in a child’s room like this one from Little Bits of Home, and it looks fantastic.

+8. Sherwin Williams Naval Bedroom